Scroll to content

 Implementation

-We follow the White Rose scheme of work, for year groups 1 to 6.
-This is a Mastery approach to the teaching and learning of Mathematics.
-Children are exposed to fluency through the concrete, pictorial and abstract approach so that they understand Maths concepts fully.
-They are also exposed to a wide range of models, visual manipulatives and practical resources to develop and deepen conceptual understanding alongside procedural fluency.
+At Healey JIN School we follow the White Rose Maths scheme of work as well as the NCETM resources in the teaching and learning of Maths.
+Pupils are exposed to fluency through the concrete, pictorial and abstract approach so that pupils understand maths concepts fully.
+Pupils are exposed to a wide range of models, visual manipulatives and practical resources to develop and deepen conceptual understanding alongside procedural fluency.
 This in turn, builds the foundation for enabling pupils to understand and apply skills taught in problem solving and reasoning contexts.
 Our aim is to develop pupils’ deeper understanding, confidence and competence in Maths.

 Provision